breeMudi/space-tourism-11_20/README.md

 - The font size is rather tricky, I will like it to change according to screen size.
 This will be achieved with the css clamp method.
 For the main body texts, a font size of 16 will do for mobile devices 😏 and this will span to 22 pixels 🤔 I guess for desktop.

 - In terms of the bold texts.
-A font size range of 26 to 32 will be tried
+A font size range of 26 to 32 will be tested accordingly.
+Of course, I learnt that its better and more responsive to make use of rem instead of the good 'ol pixels.

 Feel free to use any workflow that you feel comfortable with.
 Below is a suggested process, but do not feel like you need to follow these steps: